gitnnelg/draft-deen-ietf-ipmc-update/draft-deen-ietf-ipmc-update.md

 ## References to the IETF Trust in IETF RFCs and BCPs

-The term "IETF Trust" is used in two ways in IETF RFCs and BCPs.
-One is for the functional role of hold and managing rights, for example in processes describing management of rights.
-The other is the legal role, where the legal entity actually legally holding the rights is mentioned.
+The term "IETF Trust" is used in two ways in IETF RFCs and BCPs, both as the descriptive name for the role of holding IPR and the name of the legal entity which performs the role such as mentions in RFC5378.

+The role of may henceforth also be more formally named IETF Intellectual Property Management (IPM), while the legal name IETF Intellectual Property Management Corportation (IPMC) shall be recgonized as the successor name of the IETF Trust.

+## Use of IETF Trust and IETF Intellectusl Property in Copyright Boilerplate

+Copyright boilerplate, the notice that appears in Internet Drafts (I-Ds) and published Requests for Comments (RFCs) is declared in the Legal Provisions which provide licensing information about the works helds in the IETF Trust and IETF IPMC.
+Since this boiilerplate is pubished by the IETF Trust and in the future by the IETF IPMC and while it is coordinated with the IETF's BCP 78 updates, it is not included in this update.

-### Intellectual Property Management
+### Intellectual Propoerty Rights Held by IETF Trust

-IETF The IETF Intellectual Property Management (IPM) role is hereby understood to be the functional role provided by the IETF Trust as mentioned in IETF documents inclduing RFC5378 and BCP78 involving processes and procedures.
-Mentions of the IETF Trust in process and proceedures in RFCs and BCPs is hence

-Further, where appropriate the IETF Intellectual Property Management Corporation is understaood to be the legal entity succeeding the IETF Trust as the legal entity to which the rights granted by authors of IETF Contributions and IETF Documents are granted.
+As the successor the IETF Trust, the rights held by the IETF Trust shall be understood to be transfered to the IETF IPMC.
+Inquiries may continue to the IETF  IPMC for licenses and other rights management topics.

 ## IETF Trustees and IPMC Directors Appointment